KANAKg-1991/php_loan_project_india/README.md

 # php_loan_project_india
-This is php &amp; bootstrap &amp; js base loan website if any one like my project then call and  WhatsApp+919635650850 email kanakg62@gmail.com if want admin panel then Contact me .
+This is php &amp; bootstrap &amp; js and search database base loan website if any one like my project then call and  WhatsApp+919635650850 email kanakg62@gmail.com if want admin panel then Contact me .
 Demo link www.bhimupiloan.online